gilberto-sassi/statBasics/README.md

 media_pop <- 50
 x <- rpois(100, lambda  = media_pop)
 ci_general(x)
-#> # A tibble: 1 x 3
+#> # A tibble: 1 × 3
 #>   lower_ci upper_ci conf_level
 #>      <dbl>    <dbl>      <dbl>
-#> 1     48.2     51.3       0.95
+#> 1     48.7     51.5       0.95
 ```

 ## Hypothesis testing

-In the following, we will ilustrate the use of this package to test
+In the following, we will illustrate the use of this package to test
 scientific hypothesis for one sample with examples.
 All methods are
 already implemented in `R`, I have only made slightly modifications to
 teaching purposes.